 Ladies and gentlemen, it is my honor to present, minus cardigan and golf clubs, but equipped by unparalleled experience to remember Sir Winston Churchill, Sir Alistair Cooke, Knight Commander of the Most Excellent Order of the British Empire.

 The magic name of Winston Churchill has done a lot for Barbara and me.
 Among other things, it allowed us to meet memorable people.
 Alistair Cooke and his wife, Jane White Hawkes, were certainly among them.
 The friendship that began in Bretton Woods lasted sixteen years until AC’s death in 2004.
 We nursed a fulsome correspondence, now among my papers in trust for the Hillsdale College Churchill Project.
 Some letters were serious, some jolly, some embarrassing.
 The worst came when I ran a piece on political cartoonist David Low—entitled “Sidney Low.”
 Immediately arrived the inevitable rebuke:

 Dear Richard: What an unbelievable & utterly appalling error!
 Like writing a piece about Henry Bernard Shaw or Franklin D. Kennedy!
 Sidney Low was an editor-journalist of very little fame.
 David Low was, indeed, the greatest cartoonist of this century.
 You must apologize openly & profusely.
 With (otherwise) kind regards – Alistair

 The only thing to do was reply in kind:

 Dear Algernon: I apologize utterly and profusely.
 Of course I have all of Low’s books and cartoons, and I knew perfectly well.
 Bolloxing Christian names is my notorious fault.
-I am sure that in future I shall never forget the distinguished name of Mordecai Low as among the greatest scribblers of our time.
+I am sure that in future I shall never forget the distinguished name of Derek Low as among the greatest scribblers of our time.
 With regards to you and Janice.
 Yours ever, Fred Langworth

 Christmas at Fifth Avenue